Jesus, in whose name we serve, we, your church, ask for your guidance in the challenges we face.

 Beneath this is a room we use for comfort, caring, and learning in Christian service.
 The Family Room is the place of a weekly Bible study, a quiet space for a family before a funeral, a private place for a bride to prepare for her wedding, and a comfortable room for gatherings and meetings.

-Flat roof ponding (Partially fixed in 2017 due to your generosity!)
+Flat roof ponding (Completed in 2019 due to your generosity!)

 A large part of the upper flat roof is covered in water that cannot drain.
 Consequently, the roof is blistering, losing its surface granules, and aging from exposure to sunlight.
 As well, the roof has stress cracks on the flashing, drains that are too high and poorly located, exposed felt, and damaged sealant.